Portugal union leader wants debt renegotiation

 LISBON Portugal must renegotiate its debts rather than impose harsh austerity measures to overcome its economic crisis, the head of the country's largest trade union said on Wednesday, threatening to step up strikes if the government pushed on with cuts.

-Armenio Carlos, head of the CGTP union, told Reuters Portuguese workers would take a stand against attacks on labour rights, which he said were part of the government's sweeping economic reforms promised under a 78 billion euro $103.29 billion (65.00 billion pound) bailout.
+Armenio Carlos, head of the CGTP union, told Reuters Portuguese workers would take a stand against attacks on labor rights, which he said were part of the government's sweeping economic reforms promised under a 78 billion euro ($103.29 billion) bailout.

 "What we defend is the renegotiation of debts, in terms of deadlines, in terms of interest and in terms of the amount," Carlos said in an interview, adding that the country's bailout had made it impossible to meet its obligations.